syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 # Data Label in WinUI Chart (SfCircularChart)

 Data labels are used to display values related to a chart segment.
-Values from data point(x, y) or other custom properties from a data source can be displayed.
+Values from data points (x, y) or other custom properties from a data source can be displayed.

 Each data label can be represented by the following: